front-commerce/developers.front-commerce.com/source/docs/advanced/features/advanced-external-logins.md

 The `requestLoginMiddleware` will be called both when the user clicks on the "Login with Provider" button and when the provider redirects back to the site.
 The role of `requestLoginMiddleware` is to first redirect the user to the external site to authenticate and later when the user is redirected back to the site (from the external system) to extract the user information.

 The `loginCallbackMiddleware` is called after the user is redirected back to the site (from the external system) and also after `requestLoginMiddleware`'s second call by this time `requestLoginMiddleware` would have hopefully extracted all needed user fields and made them available for `loginCallbackMiddleware`.
 (We/passort does it by exposing a field called `user` on the request object itself).
-Here is where the external login handler is used to log the the user in.
+Here is where the external login handler is used to log the user in.

 ```js
 import configService from "server/core/config/configService";